Roman251/LF-Major-Project/README.md

 Upon training the model, it was serialized as **pickle** files

-### Model Deployement Framework

-The ```streamlit``` framework was used to create the interface and develope the application so as to deploy it on the cloud.

 ## Model Explainability
 When it comes to the Health-Domain, we would also need to know why we suffer from a disease(if we do suffer from it).
 For instance, a diabetic patient would need to know what contributes to him being diabetic.
 Is it because his **glucose-levels** are high or is it because his **insulin-levels** are off the chart?